sr-lab/GLITCH-ASE22-Replication-Package/INSTALL.md

 The folder ``RESULTS`` contains the file ``README.md`` with the same instructions described here.
 This folder also contains the datasets and the final outputs of our experiments.

+Note that in some cases the scripts will show N/D for the precision and 0.0 for the recall, but in the paper we are more specific: we show N/I for not implemented, N/D for no data, or N/A for not applicable.

 ### Ansible

 #### Oracle Dataset